chsiva/GCP/README.md

 | Orchestrate: start Dataflow → wait → load to BQ → notify | **Cloud Composer** |
 | Batch ETL with large Spark transformations               | **Dataproc**       |

+You can combine these tools:

+  Use Cloud Composer to orchestrate a workflow
+  It starts a Dataflow job to process streaming data Then launches a Dataproc Spark job for batch analytics Finally sends results to BigQuery, and alerts via Slack/Email

 #gsutil commands